-Raising or caring for someone with Fetal Alcohol Spectrum Disorder (FASD) is a challenge but also rewarding.
+Raising or caring for someone with Fetal Alcohol Spectrum Disorder (FASD) can be a challenge when you aren’t aware of how best to support the person, but it is also very rewarding.

 Our Sacred Breath is about an adoption story, learning to love and celebrate the gift of my daughter.

 Click on the FASD Life Blog button above to view the latest blog post.

 Click FASD on the Web to find useful links and I am the Mother to find out more about the author.

 To understand the title of the site, check out Sacred Breath.